krishna0536/100-days-of-code/log.md

 **Link(s) to work**
 1. [How To Set Up an Elasticsearch, Fluentd and Kibana (EFK) Logging Stack on Kubernetes](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-elasticsearch-fluentd-and-kibana-efk-logging-stack-on-kubernetes)

-    a.
-Creating the Elasticsearch StatefulSet
+* Creating the Elasticsearch StatefulSet
-    b.
-Creating the Kibana Deployment and Service
+* Creating the Kibana Deployment and Service
-    c.
-Creating the Fluentd DaemonSet
+* Creating the Fluentd DaemonSet